satanlabs/scripts/aws_cli_install.md

  # Extra steps :

- //( to verify )
+ //to list all buckets

  $ aws s3 ls

  //to copy data to s3

- $ aws s3 cp /some/folder/ s3://some-bucker --recursive
+ $ aws s3 cp /some/folder/ s3://some-bucket --recursive

+ //to list list of all contents in an s3-bucket

+ $ aws s3 ls s3://some-bucket